 State Types of Exemptions Illinois, West Virginia Wages and salaries.
 Indiana Wages, salaries, and commissions.
 Michigan, Wisconsin Income from personal services (including salaries and wages).
-Ohio Wages and salaries (unless paid by S corpora- tions to 20% or greater direct or indirect equity investors).
+Ohio Wages and salaries (unless paid by S corporations to 20% or greater direct or indirect equity investors).
 Virginia Salaries and wages of daily commuters.

 Maryland.
-Residents of the District of Columbia, Pennsylvania, Virginia, and West Virginia are not required to file a Maryland return if their only Maryland income is from wages and salaries.
+Residents of the District of Columbia, Virginia, and West Virginia are not required to file a Maryland return if their only Maryland income is from wages and salaries.
+This also applies to Pennsylvania residents residing in local jurisdictions that do not impose an income or earnings tax against Maryland residents.

 Michigan.
-Residents of Illinois, Indiana, Kentucky, Minnesota, Ohio, and Wisconsin are only required to file MI-1040 if Michigan income from sources other than wages is received or to request a refund of Michigan withholding.
+Residents of Illinois, Indiana, Kentucky, Minnesota, Ohio, and Wisconsin are only required to file a Michigan return if Michigan income from sources other than wages is received or to request a refund of Michigan withholding.